-The Omega-3 fatty acids found specifically in fish oils can help to decrease pain in arthritic cats, by minimizing inflammation.
-They may also help in cats with cardiovascular or kidney disease, and can also help to keep their skin and coat shiny and healthy, too.
-Nutramax Welactin is a great fish oil product for cats, and easy to dispense and administer given its liquid formulation.
+The Omega-3 fatty acids found specifically in fish oils can help to decrease pain in arthritic cats by minimizing inflammation.
+They may also help in cats with cardiovascular or kidney disease and can also help to keep their skin and coat shiny and healthy, too.
+Nutramax Welactin is a great fish oil product for cats and is easy to dispense and administer given its liquid formulation.
 It is recommended to only use supplements labeled for cats.

 What Ingredients to Look for in Feline Joint Supplements